OpenOCL/openocl.github.io/support.md

 # Support

-You can [open an issue on github](https://github.com/OpenOCL/OpenOCL/issues) and use the label `support` if you need any help!
+You can [open an issue on github](https://github.com/OpenOCL/OpenOCL/issues) if you need any help, have a feature request, or find a bug!

 # Discussion board (forum)

 We also created a [google group for OpenOCL](https://groups.google.com/d/forum/openocl) where you can freely exchange your ideas and get help with OpenOCL from us and the community!
-Join the group and get all the up-to-date and useful information.